-Site grading should include removal (stripping) of topsoil and debris rich fill in building and pavement areas.
-Subgrades should consist of firm debris-less soils following stripping.
+Site grading in the 12-acre parcel should include removal (stripping) of topsoil and debris rich fill in new building and pavement areas.
+Subgrades should consist of firm native soils following stripping.
 Stripping depth will vary across the site.
 Final stripping depths can only be determined at the time of construction.